 The question presented to the court in the Lombardi appeal was whether the parties' history of regular savings as part of their marital lifestyle required including savings as a component of alimony, even when the need to protect the supported spouse does not exist.The Goal of Alimony in New Jersey

 The goal of alimony is to assist the supported spouse in achieving a lifestyle reasonably comparable to the one enjoyed during the marriage.
 Certainly the Lombardi’s history of savings was clearly shown through the evidence presented at the trial, including expert testimony from a forensic accountant.
 The court found that their savings was a part of their lifestyle during the marriage.The Holding of Lombardi and Alimony in NJ

 The court concluded that it must consider evidence of regular savings by the parties during the marriage in determining an alimony award, even if there is no concern of protecting a future alimony award.

 Peter Van Aulen has over 24 years of experience in divorce and family law.
 He is certified by the New Jersey Supreme Court as a Matrimonial Attorney.
 This is an honor given to a small number of attorneys in New Jersey.
-For any questions you might have regarding divorce or the payment of alimony in NJ, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.Source
+For any questions you might have regarding divorce or the payment of alimony in NJ, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.Source

 Lombardi v.
 Lombardi, No. A-3624-13T1